vehemont/nvdlib/docs/source/CPE.rst

 Search CPE
 ------------

-Searching for CPEs is very similar to searching for CVEs albeit less parameters.
+Searching for CPEs is similar to searching for CVEs albeit less parameters.
 CPE match strings are allowed, meaning if partial strings are known, you can search for all possible CPE names.
+Like searching CVEs, the parameters are not positional.

 Here is an example search with a keyword and a limit of 2 results then iterate through said CPE names.

+.. note:: | Due to rate limiting restrictions by NIST, a request will take 6 seconds with no API key.
+    | Requests with an API key take 0.6 seconds per request.
+    | Get a NIST NVD API key here (free): https://nvd.nist.gov/developers/request-an-api-key

 .. code-block:: python